ghzuo/CVTree/README.md

 1. Build/download docker image: `docker build -t="cvtree" .`
    or `docker pull ghzuo/cvtree`.
 In this step, a image with cvtree programs will obtained.
-After build image, you can delete the cache layers for build.
-And you can set your image name by option "-t".
+Here option "-t" set the image name.
+After build image, you can delete the dangling images for build by `docker image prune`.
 2. Start container from image:
    `docker run --rm -it -v $PWD/example:/root/data cvtree` In this step, you will enter the cvtree container, and the "example" folder